 If your animation utilizes multiple pumpkins, arrange them so that they are not all at the same depth (all in a row, etc...).
 Place them a few inches in front or behind each other.
 You can then focus your projection to be somewhere between the two depths which will add further realism to the effect as well as blur the pixels of your projector just enough to mask the digital nature of the projection.

 It's likely that the projection animation will not be the same color of illumination that is coming from the C7 lamps in your carved pumpkins.
 Additionally, most consumer LCD projectors employ an RGB color wheel that creates a perceptible color flicker that can give the projected pumpkins an "electronic" quality.
 There's a relatively simple fix to both of these problems.
 Use a slightly amber theatrical gel filter over the lens.
 A swatch book from your local theatrical lighting supply can help you obtain just the right color.

 Additionally, I edited my animation from themightymicroscope.com to have a realistic candle flicker effect within the carved features.
-I did this with a very low-tech method, transparently overlaying a video of a white surface illuminated with a light I manually dimmed and brightened.
 This effect exists with the newer AtmosFX.com animation.

 Remove additional light spill

 You can significantly enhance the quality of your projection by removing all the light spill that comes from the black areas in your animation content.
 This can be accomplished simply by using an opaque tape like gaffer's tape to frame the lens of your projector, while it is on and projecting your animation loop.
 Move strips of tape in the direction of the projected features until until you are just outside of cutting them off and affix the tape.
 This can also be affixed easily to the theatrical gel mentioned above, rather than on your lens.
 This will make your projection appear notably brighter with a higher contrast to the surface of the pumpkin.